Roman Catholic Diocese of Fort Worth: 1847 to 1890

 During the 1860s, the Diocese of Galveston would periodically send priests to visit the small, but growing, town of Fort Worth.
-In 1870, Reverend Vincent Perrier of the Society of Mary started visiting Fort Worth twice a year.
+In 1870, Vincent Perrier of the Society of Mary started visiting Fort Worth twice a year.
 By 1875, the population growth of Fort Worth had persuaded Bishop Claude Dubuis of Galveston to send Perrier and another priest to the town every month.

 After 1875, Irish-Catholic workers started arriving in Fort Worth to work on the railroads, prompting the diocese to send a resident priest there.
 He established St. Stanislaus Kostka, the first Catholic Church in Fort Worth.
 The first Catholic school opened in Denton in 1874.

 In 1879, Father Thomas Loughrey, pastor of St. Stanislaus, opened a boys' school at the church.
 Weatherford had its first Catholic school in 1880.
 In 1885, the Sisters of Saint Mary of Namur established Saint Ignatius Academy in Fort Worth and Xavier Academy in Denison.
 St. Joseph's Infirmary opened in 1885 in Fort Worth.